Comparing Federal Government Surveys That Count the Uninsured: 2019

 - The National Health Interview Survey (NHIS)

-In this brief, we present current and historical national estimates of uininsurance along with the most recent avaialble state-level estimates from these surveys.
+In this brief, we present current and historical national estimates of uninsurance along with the most recent available state-level estimates from these surveys.
 We also discuss the main reasons for variation in the estimates across the different surveys.